redstone-finance/redstone-docs/docs/redstone-credora/faq/index.md

 ## 1. Are there any live Credora ratings being used atm?

-- Ratings will be live on Morpho and Spark soon.
+Ratings are now live in [Morpho](https://x.com/CredoraNetwork/status/1998754751060840535).
+Spark ratings are currently being worked on and will be live soon.

 ## 2. How can I gain access to the Credora API?